10 Best Laptops for Animation 2023 (For All VFX Software)

 RTX A5500

-- 3D Animation software runs more or less the same type of calculations behind gaming (rendering & viewport) so naturally gaming GPUs will be a better match.
+Since 3D Animation software runs more or less the same type of calculations behind gaming (rendering & viewport).
+Naturally gaming GPUs will be a better choice.

 Laptops for 2D animation